ecilasun/e32b/README.md

 # SPI Master device

 There's an SPI master attached onto the bus at address 0x90000000.
-This device is controlled by software to read SDCard data attached to the JC PMOD header on the Arty A7-100T board.
+This device is controlled by software to read SDCard data attached to the built in SDCard slot on the under side of the Nexsys Video board.
 Since it's software controlled, the SPI device can be utilized in other ways if needed, and no hardcoded SDCard specific optimizations / modifications are made to the device.
 The SPI master device is based on MTI licensed code found at https://github.com/nandland/spi-master

 Each write to this address _must_ be accompanied by a tightly coupled read to ensure correct operation.
 This means one needs to use SPI access as a pair operation, as shown in the following example: